cosmos/cosmos-sdk/docs/architecture/adr-061-liquid-staking.md

 // if the caps are enabled
 func (k Keeper) DecreaseTotalLiquidStakedTokens(ctx sdk.Context, amount sdk.Int) error

-// SafelyIncreaseValidatorTotalLiquidShares increments the total liquid shares on a validator
+// SafelyIncreaseValidatorLiquidShares increments the liquid shares on a validator
-// if the caps are enabled and the validator bond cap is not surpassed by this delegation func (k Keeper) SafelyIncreaseValidatorTotalLiquidShares(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error
+// if the caps are enabled and the validator bond cap is not surpassed by this delegation func (k Keeper) SafelyIncreaseValidatorLiquidShares(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error

-// DecreaseValidatorTotalLiquidShares decrements the total liquid shares on a validator
+// DecreaseValidatorLiquidShares decrements the liquid shares on a validator
 // if the caps are enabled
-func (k Keeper) DecreaseValidatorTotalLiquidShares(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error
+func (k Keeper) DecreaseValidatorLiquidShares(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error

-// SafelyDecreaseValidatorBond decrements the total validator's self bond
+// SafelyDecreaseValidatorBond decrements the validator's self bond
 // so long as it will not cause the current delegations to exceed the threshold
 // set by validator bond factor func (k Keeper) SafelyDecreaseValidatorBond(ctx sdk.Context, validator types.Validator, shares sdk.Dec) error